The Benefits of Matcha Green Tea

 The standard recipe for traditional matcha is 1g or 1/2 teaspoon of matcha, with 4oz (1/2 cup) of water.
 You can work your way up to stronger matcha if you’d like, but I recommend starting there.
-A standard serving is just 1 gram or 1/2 teaspoon– so with one serving a day it would last a full 30 days if you bought the 1 oz. size of the container.
+A standard serving is just 1 gram or 1/2 teaspoon– so with one serving a day, it would last a full 30 days if you bought the 1 oz. size of the container.
 If you’re using a full teaspoon a day either all at once or split between two servings, the 1 oz tin would last about 15 days.
 100% USDA Organic Matcha Green Tea Powder, All Natural, gluten-free, and vegan.
-Nothing was added in the powder.
+Nothing was added to the powder.
 Authentic Japanese Origin – sourced directly from organic farms in Japan.

 The Right Tools To Prep Matcha Tea Drink

 If you don’t have tools, a really good way to mix matcha is to use a small cup put ½ tsp of matcha add a little hot water, and whisk it using a fork or small teaspoon to whisk.
-Once the matcha is dissolved, add honey for a little bit of sweetness, pour in a cup with hot water, and stir.
+Once the matcha is dissolved, add honey for a little bit of sweetness, pour into a cup with hot water, and stir.
 Or you have it cold by pouring in a glass shaker with ice.
-Mix it with either your favorite milk, or coconut milk, and shake.
+Then mix with either your favorite milk, or coconut milk, and shake.
 It is delicious that way.
 My preference is coconut over milk as coconut is healthier to use but gives the cold matcha green tea a superb taste.
 I love it!
 Honey works great if you wish to add a touch of sweetener or stevia.

 Matcha Is Contaminants Free

-The tea is tested for traces of lead and other contaminants by the growers and independent laboratories in the U.S. There was no lead detected in the most recent reported levels below the detection limit of 1ppm (part per million).
+The tea is tested for traces of lead and other contaminants by the growers and independent laboratories in the U.S. There was no lead detected in the most recently reported levels below the detection limit of 1ppm (part per million).
 Additionally, the seller tested for the full spectrum of common heavy metals like Arsenic, Cadmium, and Mercury as well as Fluoride, and similarly, these were not detected below the detection limit of 1ppm.
 Also, laboratories performed radiation tests and use a gross Alpha/Beta/Gamma test that comprehensively detects radiation contamination.
 All tea crops have passed these tests with no traces of contamination.

 How To Tell If You Have A Quality Matcha?